wmerfalen/tdm/src/doc/builder-features.md

 # leveling up
 	- Experience allows you to advance a level
 		- Experience is obtained by completing contracts and killing enemies
-	- Skill points are awarded each level according to data within an sql table
+	- Practice sessions are awarded each level according to data within an sql table
-		- Skill points are used to:
+		- Practice sessions are used to:
 			- learn skills
 			- see the `skills` command for a comprehensive list
-	- there are three levels to each skill: initiate, familiar, master
 	- the `train` command allows you to practice a specific skill
 	- view how many skill points you have
 		- sp
 		- score
 		- skills
 		- train
-	- skill points per level stored in sql
+	- practice sessions for each player level are stored in sql
 		- source file: mods/orm/skill-points
 		- table: `skill_points`
 			- `id` primary key
 			- `sp_level` player level
 			- `sp_points` points to reward user on level up
 			- `created/updated_at`
+		- each level currently awards you 1 practice session
+	- Familiarity
+		- You can practice any skill, but in order to master it, you must use it
+		- source file: `mods/orm/player-skill-usage.(h|c)pp`
+			- table: `player_skill_usage`
+			- `id`
+			- `ps_player_id`
+			- `ps_skill_id`
+			- `ps_usage_count`
+			- `created_at/updated_at`

 # forge engine
 	- orm classes `rifle_index` and `armor_index`